 Students who travel from countries that have normal relations with Israel will be issued a three month tourist visa on arrival.
 Students from the United States, Canada, and most European countries fall under this category.

 Students who come from countries that do not have normal relations with Israel will need to make prior visa arrangements before entering the country.

 Everyone traveling to Israel must have a passport that expires no less than one year after they plan to exit the country at the end of their program.

 All on-campus housing is dormitory style with bathrooms separate from the dorm room, and dorm room cooking is not available.
-Undergraduate students at JUC must live on-campus.
-Graduate students are encouraged to live their first semester on-campus at JUC.
+Undergraduate students at JUC must live on campus.
+Graduate students are encouraged to live their first semester on campus at JUC.
 If they choose, they may find off-campus housing for their subsequent semesters.
-Married students may also live on campus at JUC if there is space (the spouse of a full-time student living on campus is charged board only; married students with small children may also apply to live on-campus as space is available (children 4 and under may live in their parents dorm room at no additional cost).
-For more details, see here.
+Married students may also live on campus at JUC if there is space (the spouse of a full-time student living on campus is charged board only; married students with small children may also apply to live on campus as space is available (children 4 and under may live in their parents' dorm room at no additional cost).
+Click here for more details.